jssql1234/docs-sqlacc/docs/usage/purchase/general.md

 Purchase Debit note is used to increase your expense amount.

-Or to increase the amount of credit that you owe your supplier
+Or to increase the amount of credit that you owe your supplier.

 ![79](../../../static/img/getting-started/user-guide/purchase/jj79.png)